 You’re only as strong as your weakest link.
 To safely do business in today’s market of outsourcing, multi-sourcing, and public/hybrid cloud services, vendor due diligence is crucial.
 Consider the vigilance you’ve given to your own security posture and extend those same requirements to your business partners.
 Word to the wise: your business partners include your applications vendors.
 Keep an open mind – you might learn something from what your partners are doing too!
 Think of it as a club – set your requirements and stick to them – you’ll be doing everyone a favor.

 Surprise, surprise.
-But encryption doesn’t only apply to email anymore.
+Encryption doesn’t only apply to email anymore.
 Are your backups being sent offsite via an encrypted tunnel?
 Does compliance require that you encrypt server hard drives?
 Are your desktop hard drives encrypted?
 Are your WAN circuits encrypted?
 How about the path from your firewall to your hosted VoIP service’s data center?
 And the email app your employees have on their phones?
 Check these boxes off one by one.
 Working from anywhere introduces the risk of anywhere.
 Bring the security of encryption along for the ride.